-- is familiar with the mathematical and physical descriptive theories and practical implementations of image recognition and imaging, - knows the tools of the description, the methods of geometric description of the image details, - know basic image processing algorithms, - is familiar with image filtering technologies, segmentation and object recognition methods
+- Is familiar with the mathematical and physical descriptive theories and practical implementations of image recognition and imaging. - Knows the tools of the description, the methods of geometric description of the image details. - Know basic image processing algorithms. - Is familiar with image filtering technologies, segmentation and object recognition methods.

-- can independently design image processing algorithms, - be able to apply the development environments used in industry, - is capable of performing object recognition and tracking tasks
+- Can independently design image processing algorithms. - Be able to apply the development environments used in industry. - Is capable of performing object recognition and tracking tasks.

-- motivated to learn new results in the ever-developing field of image processing, - is motivated to apply the acquired knowledge to the development of advanced automated vehicle functions - d) autonomy and responsibility: - can independently interpret and learn new results of image processing, - is able to independently use the use of a visual system development environment
+- Motivated to learn new results in the ever-developing field of image processing. - Is motivated to apply the acquired knowledge to the development of advanced automated vehicle functions.

+- Can independently interpret and learn new results of image processing. - Is able to independently use the use of a visual system development environment.